January 24, 2023 5 min read

 Even though hearing a sneeze from your little one can make you wonder if they are sick or dealing with allergies, if it is happening infrequently then you are probably in the clear.
 In fact, it is common for newborns to sneeze more often than older kids or adults.

-A newborn's sneeze is a natural defense mechanism used to clear the nasal passage and it helps to protect the body from germs.
+A newborn's sneeze serves to clear the nasal passage.
 Sneezing can also indicate that your little one's nervous system is functioning properly.

 If you notice that your little one is sneezing more frequently, one of the following reasons could be the culprit...